Blog

 What is a job requisition, exactly?
 In this post, we’ll review everything you need to know about job reqs, including:

-• What a job requisition actually is
+• What a job requisition is

 • Why a good job req is so important